duyfken/alternative-frontends/README.md

 - **lurkur for reddit**

-   - lurkur for reddit is an unofficial client for reddit, aiming to provide you a more personalized and ad-free experience.
+   - lurkur for reddit is an unofficial client for reddit, aiming to provide you a more personalised and ad-free experience.
 [Accounts (logging in) is disabled and browsing is anonymous](https://old.reddit.com/r/lurkurapp/comments/186yuos/how_does_this_work/kcd3zl0/).
    - Official Website (N/A) | Repo (N/A)
    - [ ] Closed Source
    - [x] [Download for free](https://apps.apple.com/gb/app/lurkur-for-reddit/id6470203216)